SkylineCommunications/dataminer-docs/connector-help/connector_help/Novelsat_NS3000.md

 ### Web Interface

-If available, provides acces via a Web Interface (http:// Port 80) into the specific device instance.
+If available, provides access via a Web Interface (http:// Port 80) into the specific device instance.

 Note: May only be available when accessing from the actual DataMiner DMA (Not all Clients).